 to Thessaloniki traveling after his visit from Philippi.
 Some scholars suggest that St. Paul lodged overnight there, as part of a three-stage journey from Philippi to Thessalonica.
 Under Roman rule during the time of St. Paul, it was a largely independent city and emerged as the home of the Roman governor of all Macedonia.
 It is likely the city was not evangelized until a generation after St. Paul, but nevertheless became an important Byzantine Christian site

-Here we will visit the the the magnificent tumulus tomb of Amphipolis and the archaeological museum.
+Here we will visit the magnificent tumulus tomb of Amphipolis and the archaeological museum.

 Overnight in Asprovalta area.